-Netflix is a monthly service and will charge you every month on the date you signed up.
-If your billing date is scheduled for a date that does not occur in a given month, you'll be billed on the last day of that month instead.
-Membership fees are billed at the beginning of each period and may take a few days after the billing date to appear on your account.
+Netflix is a monthly service that will automatically charge you every month on the date you signed up.
+If your billing date is scheduled for a date that does not occur in a given month, you'll be charged on the last day of that month instead.
+Your payment method will be charged at the beginning of your billing cycle, but it may take a few days for the charge to post to your account.

 Authorizations are requests sent by Netflix to your financial institution to verify that your payment method works.
-These requests are not charges, but in some cases they may effect your available account balance.
+These requests are not charges, but in some cases they may affect your available account balance.

-Netflix submits an authorization for a certain dollar amount, which can vary by region or by financial institution.
-This dollar amount temporarily affects your available balance, because your financial institution is checking to see if you have those funds available.
+Netflix submits an authorization for a certain amount, which can vary by region or by financial institution.
+This amount temporarily affects your available balance because your financial institution is checking to see if you have those funds available.

-Netflix does not actually collect this authorization amount, and the authorization will automatically drop off your account after a certain time.
-Check with your financial institution for details on how long it takes for them to release the funds back to your available balance.
+Netflix does not actually collect this authorization amount, and the authorization will automatically drop off your account.
+Check with your financial institution to learn when you can expect them to release the funds back to your available balance.